 For us the set of natural numbers $\N$ includes the zero.

-Concerning other rings, one of the most important works is by Choi, Lam, Reznick and Rosenberg \cite{CLR1980}.
-In \cite{CLR1980} Choi {\it et al.} proved the following theorem. \begin{theorem}[{\cite[Thm.~2.5]{CLR1980}}] Let $R$ be an integral domain, $\mathbb{F}_R$ its field of fractions, $-h$ a non-square in $\mathbb{F}_R$ and $R[\sqrt{-h}]$ the smallest ring containing $R$ and $\sqrt{-h}$.
+Concerning other rings, one of the most important results is due to Choi, Lam, Reznick and Rosenberg \cite{CLR1980}.
+They \cite{CLR1980} proved the following theorem. \begin{theorem}[{\cite[Thm.~2.5]{CLR1980}}] Let $R$ be an integral domain, let $\mathbb{F}_R$ be its field of fractions, let $-h$ be a non-square in $\mathbb{F}_R$, and let $R[\sqrt{-h}]$ be the smallest ring containing $R$ and $\sqrt{-h}$.

 If both $R$ and $R[\sqrt{-h}]$ are UFDs (unique factorisation domains), then the following assertions hold.